hslmith/vpc-ta-lab-202208/README.md

 4. Click the refresh icon <img src="/assets/images/refresh_icon.png" width="40" height="40"> (top right in the header of the instance list.<br>
 Your Instance should be running now.
-5. Enter your instance via the hyper link in the link
-	>Note: If you added console permissions to your user account, you can access the vnc or serial console from the actions menu in the top right hand corner.

-## Add a floating IP to your client (and to VNF for admin purposes)
+## Add a floating IP to your windows client and to CentOS VNF for admin purposes and enable IP spoofing
+1. Enter your VNF instance via the hyper link in the link
-1. Scroll down to the ‘Network Interfaces’ section at the bottom of the screen.
+2. Scroll down to the ‘Network Interfaces’ section at the bottom of the screen.
 2. Click the ‘edit’ pencil icon on the line of your network interface.<br>
 ![-](/assets/images/sc-pencil-nic.png)
-3. In the slide out window you will see a option for ‘Floating IP Address’.
+3. In the slide out window you will see a option for 'Allow IP Spoofing, turn this ON.
+Below you will see ‘Floating IP Address’.
 In that drop down, select ‘Reserve a New Floating IP’
 4. Click ‘Save’
 5. Within about 10 seconds, you should see a publicly accessible IP address appear in your Network Interface line.
-Click the IP which will copy it.
-6. Paste the IP in any available web browser.
-You should have a functioning website.
+6. Head back to the list of virtual instances and enter your windows client and we will ONYL ADD A FLOATING IP to the client.
+7. Scroll down to the ‘Network Interfaces’ section at the bottom of the screen.
+8. Click the ‘edit’ pencil icon on the line of your network interface.
+9. In the slide out window you will see ‘Floating IP Address’.
+In that drop down, select ‘Reserve a New Floating IP’
+4. Click ‘Save’

 ### Add new Security group just for RDP and outbound
 1. Click the Security Group Menu Option on the left